stenixon0/08-Breakout/README.md

 There is no win condition (Muahahahahaha)

+# POST-JUICE ADDITIONS

 The background image is from https://www.pexels.com/photo/gray-and-brown-cave-near-on-the-ocean-758524/ and is under the creative commons license the creator can be found at https://www.pexels.com/@robin-250363

 The background music was made by me.
 It took way longer to do than it should've. :P

+The particle effects were made by me, They also took wayyyyyyy longer to do than they should've.
+I adapted a script from Godot 3.0 - Know Your Nodes: Particles2D.
+It is under the MIT License.
+The function that I adapted helped the particle instances delete themselves after completing.

+The original video can be found at https://www.youtube.com/watch?v=awBfTnmgn7k The original repository can be found at https://github.com/kidscancode/godot3_particles2d_demo

+Adapted Explosion.gd _ready() function https://github.com/kidscancode/godot3_particles2d_demo/blob/master/Explosion.gd
+reproduced here:
+func _ready():
+	yield(get_tree().create_timer(2.0), "timeout")
+	queue_free()

+Used in \scene\Particles2D.gd

 Enjoy!